-- u) Compensation received by or on behalf of a veteran for serviceconnected disability, death. dependency, indemnity or compensation as provided by an amendment oby the Indian Veterans Housing Opportunity Act of 2010 (Pub.
+- Assistance and Self Determination Act (NAHASDA) (25 U.S.C.
+4101 et seq.); - w) Compensation received by or on behalf of a veteran for servicedisability. connected death. dependency, or indemnity compensation as provided by an amendment by the Indian Veterans Housing Opportunity Act of 2010 (Pub.
 L. 111-269) to the definition of income applicable to programs authorized under the Native American Housing Assistance and Self-Determination Act of 1996 (25 U.S.C.
-4101) and administered by the Office of Native American Programs; and - v) A lump sum or a periodic payment received by an individual Indian pursuant to the Class Action Settlement Agreement in the case entitled Elouise Cobell et al. v.
+4101) and administered by the Office of Native American Programs; and - x) A lump sum or a periodic payment received by an individual Indian pursuant to the Class Action Settlement Agreement in the case entitled Elouise Cobell et al. v.
 Ken Salazar et al., 816 F.Supp.2d 10 (Oct.
 5, 2011 D.D.C.), for a period of one year from the time of receipt of that payment as provided in the Claims Resolution Act of 2010 (Pub.
-L. 111-291);

-- w) Any amounts in an "individual development account" as provided by the Assets for Independence Act, as amended in 2002 (Pub.L.
+L. 111-291); - y) Any amounts in an "individual development account" are excluded from assets and any assistance, benefit, or amounts earned by or provided to the individual development account are excluded from income, as provided by the Assets for Independence Act, as amended in 2002 (Pub.L.
 107-110, 42 U.S.C.
+604(h)(4)); - z) Per Capita payments made from the proceeds of Indian Tribal Trust Settlements listed in IRS Notice 2013-1 and 2013-55 must be excluded from annual income unless the per capita payments exceed the amount of the original Tribal Trust Settlement proceeds and are made from a Tribe's private bank account in which the Tribe has deposited the settlement proceeds.
+Such amounts received in excess of the Tribal Trust Settlement are included in the gross income of the members of the Tribe receiving the per capita payments as described in IRS Notice 2013-1.
+The first \$2,000 of per capita payments are also excluded from assets unless the per capita payments exceed the amount of the original Tribal Trust Settlement proceeds and are made from a Tribe's private bank account in which the Tribe has deposited the settlement proceeds (25 U.S.C.
+117b(a), 25 U.S.C.
+1407);

-604(h)(4)); - x) Per Capita payments made from the proceeds of Indian Tribal Trust Cases as described in PIH Notice 2013-30 "Exclusions from Income of Payments under Recent Tribal Trust Settlements" (25 U.S.C.
-117b(a)); and - y) Major disaster and emergency assistance received by individuals and families under the Robert T. Stafford Disaster Relief and Emergency Assistance Act (Pub.L.
-93-288, as amended) and comparable disaster assistance provided States. local by governments, and disaster assistance organizations (42 U.S.C.
+aa) Major disaster and emergency assistance received by individuals and families under the Robert T. Stafford Disaster Relief and Emergency Assistance Act (Pub.L.
+93-288, as amended) and comparable disaster assistance provided by States, local governments, and disaster assistance organizations (42 U.S.C.
 5155 (d)).
+This exclusion also applies to assets;